jgerity/uspas2016_project3/paper_notes.md

   * Shall this be partitioned into a table for each of the sections described above?

 # Discussion / future work
+  * Clearing of plasma during first turn, clearing electrodes?
+Is this adequate?
+Are there real-world examples of devices with the ~20 ns rise time necessary?
+Andrei mentioned TESLA FEL specifically, Aakash mentioned some foil pre-plasma clearing work that may be relevant
   * Estimated light source parameters of this machine
     * Opening angle, spot size?
   * 2nd-gen light source was the "target"